 - Once the turkey is finished cooking, remove it from the oven.
 Take the turkey out of the roasting pan and place on a cutting board.
 Cover the turkey with aluminum foil.
 Let the turkey rest for 30 to 60 minutes before carving.

-- After the breast is removed and sliced, you can proceed to carve the dark meat, thighs, wings and legs.
+- After slicing the breast, carve the thighs, wings, and legs.

-- Keep the turkey in a large pan covered with aluminum foil until you're ready to serve.
+- Keep the carved turkey in a large pan covered with aluminum foil until ready to serve.

 - Instructions on how to make lump-free gravy are in my post for Pot Roast.
 It's the SAME recipe, only you'll be using the turkey drippings for turkey gravy instead of the beef broth from the pot roast.